 Welcome to The Rezilir Way!
-In this episode, Jacob Gordon interviews Dr. Craig Tanio and Tammy Motola about the founding principles of Rezilir Health.
+In this episode, Dr. Craig Tanio and Tammy Motola are interviewed about the founding principles of Rezilir Health.

 Meet the founders of Rezilir Health, Dr. Craig Tanio and Tammy Motola, as they discuss creating positive patient outcomes, while evolving the way we look at mold, IEP, and the importance of our air quality.
 Hear Dr.Tanio’s bout with CIRS and how it shaped his practice while they look forward to reshaping how we evaluate our health, especially our health at home and what the future holds for the treatment of Alzheimer’s and other brain-related illnesses.
 What are neuroquants and how are they reimagining how we evaluate the brain?
 Dr. Tanio and Tammy explain how the data helps better create patient outcomes and how they plan on sharing it with the medical community.

 - Tammy and Craig discuss Rezilir’s beginnings (1:00)

 - Craig’s history of personal illness and the discovery of CIRS, and its signs and symptoms (4:20)

 - CIRS impact on Rezilir as a practice and IEP (Indoor Environmental Professional) integration (9:30)

 - Air Quality and indoor air pollution and the introduction and importance of Neuroquants (16:10)

 - Why the name Rezilir?
 How to find us and our philosophy (24:10)